teseve/teseve/README.md

 ### Download the binaries

-You can download the binaries on the [releases page](https://github.com/teseve/teseve/releases)
+You can download the binaries on the [releases page](https://github.com/teseve/teseve/releases).

+#### Cask

+If you are on Mac OS X and use [Cask](https://caskroom.github.io), you can install Teseve by typing the following command in your terminal : `brew cask install teseve`.

 ### Build the app from the source